MichaelWehar/Propositional-Theorem-Enumerator/README.md

 But, is there a short proof?
 How many theorems have short proofs?

 There are many different axiom systems for propositional calculus.
 Whether or not a theorem has a short proof may depend on the axiom system that is used.
-In addition, the number of theorems with short proofs may vary with the axiom system as well.
+In addition, the number of theorems with short proofs may vary with the axiom system.

 Take a look at some example axiom systems: https://en.wikipedia.org/wiki/List_of_logic_systems